 - Not really, because it's a social network and there are safeguards (for example all accounts are published and all members sign a membership agreement on joining).
 Also any temporary bad debt does not affect any individual member; no member loses credit for work done.

-- Yes, and you can advertise in your listings, which are broadcast out to members at regular intervals, or at one of our social gatherings.
-It's a good way of making friends.
+- Yes, and you can advertise in your listings, which are broadcast out to members by email every week, or at one of our social gatherings.
+You will also have access to our private groups on Facebook and WhatsApp and share pictures.